amosfullstack/quartz/content/Study Guide - Pass Java (CP 215) Exams Like Drinking Water.md

 ---

 ### **Step 5.
 Polymorphism (Many Forms)**

-Learn how the Objects can be multipurposed in java.
+Learn how the methods can be multipurposed in java.

 - **Definition** :  Same method name, different behavior.